IMPORTANT: Before planning your trip to Canada, check all border crossing requirements on the Canada Border Services Agency Website.

 If you are a U.S. citizen, ensure you carry proof of citizenship such as a passport, birth certificate, a certificate of citizenship or naturalization, a U.S. Permanent Resident Card, or a Certificate of Indian Status along with photo identification.
 If you are a U.S. permanent resident, ensure you carry proof of your status such as a U.S. Permanent Resident Card.

-Citizens and permanent residents of the United States who are members of the NEXUS or FAST programs may present their membership cards to the CBSA as proof of identity and as documents that denote citizenship, when arriving by land or marine modes only.
+Citizens of the U.S. who are members of the FAST program may use their cards as proof of identity when arriving by land and marine modes only.

 Identification requirements for international visitors